woundride/PKE_Meter/README.md

 ## Signature

-I invite you to verify sum and signature.
+I invite you to verify sums and signatures.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----